User Guide

 CI/CD Integration

-# Example GitHub Actions step - name: Run API Tests run: | httprunner --discover --env staging --log test-results.log # Process test results...
+# Example GitHub Actions step - name: Run API Tests run: | httprunner --discover --env staging --log test-results.log --report # Process test results and markdown report...

 Performance Considerations